-The State of Emergency has been gradually extended on different dates and currently the Government has extended the State of Sanitary Emergency for a period of 180 calendar days as from March 7; such extension was established through Supreme Decree N° 009-2021-SA on February 18, 2021.
-The objective is to continue with prevention, control and health care actions for the protection of the population throughout the country.
+The State of Emergency has been gradually extended on different dates and currently the Government has extended the National State of Emergency for a period of 31 calendar days starting on Sunday, August 01, 2021; such extension was established by Supreme Decree N° 131-2021-PCM on July 09, 2021.
+The objective is to continue with prevention, control and health care actions for the protection of the population throughout the country due to the serious circumstances affecting people's lives as a result of COVID-19.